hannorein/rebound/docs/integrators.md

 The `reb_integrator_trace` structure contains the configuration and data structures used by the hybrid symplectic TRACE integrator.

-`double (*S) (const struct reb_simulation* const r, const unsigned int i, const unsigned int j)` :   This is a function pointer to the switching function for close encounters between non-central bodies.
+`int (*S) (const struct reb_simulation* const r, const unsigned int i, const unsigned int j)` :   This is a function pointer to the switching function for close encounters between non-central bodies.
     If NULL (the default), the default switching function will be used.
     The arguments `i` and `j` are the indices of the two particles considered.
-    The return value is a scalar.
+    The return value is either 0 or 1.
-    A negative return value means a close encounter has been flagged.
+    A return value of 1 means a close encounter has been flagged.
-    If the return values of both this function and the central switching function below are always positive, then the integrator effectively becomes the standard Wisdom-Holman integrator.
+    If the return values of both this function and the central switching function below are always 0, then the integrator effectively becomes the standard Wisdom-Holman integrator.

     - Default switching function

-        This is a similar (but slightly modified) switching function used in MERCURY and MERCURIUS.
+        This is a similar (but slightly modified) switching function used in MERCURY.
+It uses a modified Hill radius criteria, with heliocentric distance replacing semimajor axis

         ```c
-        double reb_integrator_trace_switch_default(const struct reb_simulation* const r, const unsigned int i, const unsigned int j);
+        int reb_integrator_trace_switch_default(const struct reb_simulation* const r, const unsigned int i, const unsigned int j);
         ```

     The switching function can be manually set using this syntax: